IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

-If the report context is resumed, then the Evidence Creator shall be able to restore the application to a state associated to the report context closely resemble the application state before the suspension.
+If the report context is resumed, then the Evidence Creator shall be able to restore the application to a state associated to that report context prior to suspension.
+It is the responsibility of the implementation to determine what elements of application state are significant to the user to be restored when the application resumes the report context.

 > Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
 See [Subscriber Local Context and Local State](volume-1.html#1xx4110-resuming-contexts-subscriber-local-context-and-local-state) for design considerations.